sammartinez/addressBookJS/README.md

 ### By Mike Chastain and Sam Martinez

 ## Description
 Within the application, the user has the ability to add contacts to the form and view each contact individually just by clicking their name.

 ## Technologies Used
 _This project makes use of: [Mocha](https://mochajs.org/), and [Chai](http://chaijs.com/) as testing-frameworks.
 And has a dependency for jQuery._

 ### Legal
-Copyright (c) 2015 Mike Chastain & Sam Martinez
+Copyright (c) 2015 Kyle Pratuch & Sam Martinez

 This software is licensed under the MIT license.